Fidelity (2000 film): Plot

-Clélia's first photos for La Verite creates a sensation and she is congratulated by her colleagues—all except Némo (Guillaume Canet), a sexy young photographer with a poor background, who propositions when they meet.
+Clélia's first photos for La Verite creates a sensation and she is congratulated by her colleagues—all except Némo, a sexy young photographer with a poor background, who propositions when they meet.
 In spite of her attraction to Némo, Clélia marries Clève in a ceremony marred by the presence of La Verite photographers, a helicopter, and reporters, including Némo.
-After the wedding, Némo leaves his girlfriend, Ina (Edéa Darcque).
+After the wedding, Némo leaves his girlfriend, Ina.
 He delivers his wedding photos to Clélia's home, walking in through an open back door and handing them to her mother in bed.
 Upset and suspecting her daughter is having an affair, Clélia's mother searches Clelia's photos for images of Nemo and then collapses.
 She sees her dead husband and asks forgiveness.
 Clelia's honeymoon is interrupted and she travels with her mother in an ambulance where her mother tells her to go back to Cleve.
 The ambulance stops and she gets out, distraught.

 Némo continues to follow Clélia.
 She sees him taking photos through her house Windows and panics, running upstairs and demanding her husband give her a baby.
 Nemo is now inside and takes photos of both of them having sex.
 Later Clelia learns that Némo was given this spying assignment by MacRoi who wants to find dirt on Clève.
 Clelia continues to see Némo but does not have sex with him.
 At home she takes photos of flower arrangements.

 She and Ina travel by train to Normandy to attend a motorcycle event.
 During the race Némo crashes, and Clélia rushes to his side.
 He laughs as he recovers quickly.
 At the celebration afterwards, Némo gets drunk and talks about his investigation into the illegal organ trade trying to impress his father who says he'll get himself killed.
 Nemo and Clélia take the train back to Paris together and at the station she sees the ghosts of her mother and father looking happy.

 After Némo is attacked by a gang hired by the illegal organ traffickers, Clélia asks him to show her the underworld he is investigating.
 Clélia resists Nemo's advances.
 When she returns home, Clève is convinced she is having an affair, despite her promises that she will never be unfaithful to him.